kanidm/kanidm/designs/resource_limits.rst

 As security sensitive software, kanidm must be "available" (as defined by confidentiality, integrity, and availability).
-This means that as a service we must be able to handle a large volume of potentially malicous traffic, and still able to serve legitimate requests without fault or failure.
+This means that as a service we must be able to handle a large volume of potentially malicious traffic, and still able to serve legitimate requests without fault or failure.

 To achieve this, the resources of the server must be managed and distributed to allow